Darvid-223/housing-prices/README.md

 3. Year Built Correlates with Price: We believe that houses built more recently will have a higher sales price compared to older houses.
 Newer construction is expected to have modern standards and less need for renovations, making them more attractive to buyers.

+4. We hypothesize that houses with larger garage areas are likely to have higher sales prices.
+A larger garage provides additional space for parking and storage, which can increase the overall attractiveness and value of the property.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.